 Yes.
 To become a Baker you will need at least 10,000 Tezos - it's call a roll.
 To "bake" your own Tezos using your own stake, you would need to set up and host your own server node running both the node and baking software 24/7/365.
 It is highly advised that this server node has its own dedicated, unlimited bandwidth internet connection.
 You will also likely be required to own a secure hardware wallet and have it hooked up to the server node system at all times for added security.
 You will then be required to sponsor a 10% Tezos security bond to assure that you follow the Tezos "baking" rules.
 This 10% of your Tezos ownership could be lost permanently if baking violations or problems are detected.

 If hosting your own server node does not sound like something you are interested in doing, a Delegate such as TezosHodl.me is your most profitable alternative.
 As a delegate, we offer to share our profits (in the form of dividends) in a bid to attract more stakes such as yours.
 More stakes allow for economies of scale.

 Yes.
 When you delegate your Tezos, you're just giving the baker permission to bake them, your Tezos never leave your wallet, do not worry.

 Overdelegation is when bakers hold less than 8.25% of the amount of Tezos delegated to them.
 When a new block is created a security deposit is frozen from the baker's account.
-If baker's balance is insufficient they miss out the opportunity to bake the block and, thus, do not get the block reward.
-This results in missed profits both for the baker and for those who delegated.
+If the baker's balance is insufficient they miss out on the opportunity to bake the block and, thus, do not get the block reward.
+This results in missed profits for both the baker and for those who delegated.

-The network provides for a reward for those who stake their XTZs.
+The network provides a reward for those who stake their XTZs.
 The reward is estimated to be 5.5% annually, though that is likely to fluctuate significantly, especially early on.
 Expected annual yield during betanet is ~10-15%.